marmari9/Ansible/README.md

 -r------- 1 ubuntu ubuntu  401 Feb 28 11:16 authorized_keys
 -r------- 1 ubuntu ubuntu 1679 Mar  3 15:59 tech501-maram-key-2.pem
 ```

-## Summary
-- Verified the private key exists on the controller.
-- Ensured the `.ssh` directory exists on the target node.
-- Copied the key using Ansible’s `copy` module with proper permissions.
-- Verified that the key was successfully copied.

 ## Connect the controller to the target node:
 - change the hosts file
 ```bash